 - We can arrange for the payment of premium by direct debit instalments and will provide you with the details if required.
 We do not sell credit facilities as a product.
 We offer one such facility as a service to our customers as we are aware that many of our customers request such a service.

-- We must point out that failure to make a payment of an instalment could well result in the cancellation of the insurance policy and we would refer you to the Cancellations section below.
+- Where you choose to pay your premium by instalments, we may use a scheme operated by your insurer, or we may use a single finance provider and will provide you with the details if required.
+We must point out that failure to make a payment of an instalment could well result in the cancellation of the insurance policy and we would refer you to the Cancellations section below.

 - Payment is required strictly within 7 days of the date you were invoiced or by the effective date shown on the invoice, whichever is the later of the two.

 - Please avoid paying unnecessary charges (as above) or involuntary cancellation of your insurance by paying promptly within these terms.

 - We are not tied to any particular product provider and, for most types of insurance, we offer products from a range of providers.

 - For some types of insurance we offer products from a limited number of product providers and we will always advise you if this is the case and you can ask us for a list of those providers.

 - There are certain products for which we deal exclusively with one product provider, who we have selected for their excellent policy cover and value for money as listed below:

 - Breakdown Insurance Auto Legal Protection Services Ltd

 - Legal Expenses Insurance (Motor) Action 365